liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-secure-store.md

 ## Overview

 Secure Store Service is a shared service that provides storage and mapping of credentials, such as account names and passwords.
-It lets you securely store data in the Secure Store Service to provides required credentials.
+It lets you securely store data in the Secure Store Service to provide required credentials.
 You can connect to external systems and associate those credentials to a specific identity or group of identities.

 ## Data Migration